The Short Version of Me

 I battled infertility for years.
 I know that pain and struggle.
 I’m still not over it.

 My teenage son has Tourette Syndrome.
 As a mother, watching your child suffer with something like that breaks your heart.
 I want – I need – to make it go far, far away.
-He’s amazing though and we might finally be getting a handle on his treatment.
+He’s amazing though and handles it all with grace.
+My admiration for him is huge.

 I’ve spent the last 20 years in the trenches of addiction.
 First with narcotic pain medicine and then with wine.
 I fell madly in love with wine.
 I didn’t want to quit drinking.
 I just reached a point where I had to quit.
 My body couldn’t keep up with what my addiction wanted to put it through every day.